Testing the impact of electromagnetic fields on the directed flow of constituent quarks in heavy-ion collisions: Projection for RHIC-BES program

-While discussions here have focused on RHIC/BES energies, our approach can be used at the top RHIC energy and at the LHC.
-Regardless of whether the coalescence sum rule holds at the higher energies, it will be of interest to study the difference between the directed flow of $\Omega^-$ and $\bar{\Omega}^+$ at the LHC where the abundance is larger than at RHIC.
 It will also be interesting to test our approach using the large isobar collision data set from RHIC that has been recently studied in the context of the Chiral Magnetic Effect (CME)~\cite{STAR:2021mii}.
 Although no signature of CME is observed, it is still of interest to exploit the difference in the $B$-field between Ru+Ru and Zr+Zr to study splitting of $v_1$.
 Our approach can also be applied to study the effect of EM fields~\cite{Gursoy:2018yai, Dunlop:2011cf, Goudarzi:2020eoh} in higher-order harmonic flow coefficients.